 Apart from temperature regulation, other factors to consider when buying a comforter include how soft the material is or how easy it is to wash.
 Also think about the filling — it should be fluffy and aerated with high-quality stitching to keep it from bunching up.

 With all of these considerations in mind, scroll through the best comforters for hot sleepers below to find the best fit for your style and budget.
-When you're done, check out the best cooling duvet covers, too.
+(Pro tip: many of them pair well with a cooling duvet cover).